Table of Contents

 And so the danger, and Noam is not doing this, but the danger with reducing it to who do you vote for is to personalize a dysfunctional political system.
 And I, you know I have two disagreements with Noam and one is on this mantra of the least worst, which just frankly hasn’t worked.
 And of course I’m a strong supporter of the BDS movement which he is not.
 But otherwise I admire him immensely.Chris Hedges on Noam Chomsky Favouring Biden Over Trump & Voting for Lesser of Two Evils (AcTVism Muich, May 2020)

 Each time we vote for a Lesser of Two-Evils candidate we forestall change and progress for decade after decade.
 We keep saying “Just hold your nose and vote for the shitty candidate now, so we can just get that other guy out of office.
 We can vote for a real candidate next time!“, but strangely, that next time never comes.
-In a similar fashion to fusion which is always seems to be 20 years away, that mythical “next election” is always one election way, not this election – next election, that elusive and forever moving goal post of unobtainable political change.
+In a similar fashion to fusion – that technology which is always 20 years away, that mythical “next election” is always one election way, not this election – next election – that elusive and forever moving goal post of unobtainable political change.

 This is especially powerful, because it gives false hope that change is always one election way, even though our 1% selected choices are always:

 …while the 1%’s control over us, the policies, and the electoral process remains unthwarted which was allowed to happen because we do NOT have an educated and principled electorate which demands that the politicians earn our vote, that they have to have our values, that our vote is NOT a guarantee.